DavesCodeMusings/MakerSpace/LEDs/LUAtos-MicroPython.md

 D5 = machine.PWM(p13)
 ```

+Pulse width modulation is essentially just turning the LED on and off really, really fast.
+So fast, you can't see it.
 With PWM, we can set various levels of brightness using different _duty cycles_.
-The values allowed are between 0 and 1023.
+Duty cycle is the ammount of time the LED is on compared to the time it's off.
+In MicroPython for this particular microcontroller board, the values can be between 0 and 1023.

 Try a sampling of different values one at a time and observe the effect on LED brightness.

 ```py
 D5.duty(1)